evans646/GraphQL-tests/graphQL.md

 `)

-So on the index.js, we need to speciy the data type we are expecting, the email as an array in the resolver, it could return something froma database but we have to hard code it for now by adding new emails as an array field otherwise it's not going to work out:=>
+So on the index.js, we need to specify the data type we are expecting, the email as an array in the resolver, it could return something from a database but we have to hard code it for now by adding new emails as an array field otherwise it's not going to work out:=>

 const root = {friend:()=>{
     return {